kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Framework Native-Friendliness Is Different From Application Native-Friendliness
+## Framework Native-Friendliness Is Different From Application Native-Friendliness { #framework-native-friendliness }

 A framework can be highly Native Image friendly while an application is not.